 Your audience knows the rules of the game.
 They’ll only speak when you ask questions.
 But it’s not an unequal relationship.
 It’s not one-sided.
 You need them.

 Your audience expects you to listen to them.
 To be receptive.
-But they do expect you to anticipate their listening needs…to adapt your pace, to pause and wait for their understanding.
+But they also expect you to anticipate their listening needs…to adapt your pace, to pause and wait for their understanding.
 Because that’s listening.

 These three elements of dynamic communication—conversation, listening and presenting—involve the same high regard for your audience.
 And that’s the link.
 So, have a high regard for your audience.
 Dynamic communicators have that high regard and thus, aim to master all three.